-From time to time, I see lists that mention how cool Neukölln is, and every time I read these lists, they suggest pretty much the same places over and over again.
-Based on that, I decided to put my years of living in Neukölln as proof that I know the neighborhood well enough to develop a guide.
+From time to time, I see lists that mention how cool Neukölln is, and every time I read these lists, they suggest the same places repeatedly.
+Based on that, I decided to put my years living in Neukölln as proof that I know the neighborhood well enough to develop a guide.

 A simple guide, 36 hours in Neukölln, where you don’t leave the community and see everything I believe you need to see here.